 2. Traffic Education through songs

 When the popular band Burger Project sets the pace for Traffic Education, our little friends respond with endless dancing, lively voices and lots of smiles.

 “The Asphalt Trobadours” featuring the Burger Project Band

-In the new Experiential Education Program of Attiki Odos, the music and dance show “The Asphalt Troubadours”, the band makes the children travel through enjoyable dialogues and songs with lyrics touching on many important issues that promote Traffic Education.
+In the new Experiential Education Program of Attiki Odos, the musical theatre show “The Asphalt Troubadours”, the band makes the children travel through enjoyable dialogues and songs with lyrics touching on many important issues that promote Traffic Education.